Gabri177/leetcode_brushing_record/README.md

 > This is a notebook of my record solving those problems in LeetCode.

-> I'd added a MakeFile throw which you can complited the `cpp file` or `python file` easily
+> I'd added a MakeFile by which you can complited the `cpp file` or `python file` easily

 `make py file_name`

-Throw this command, you can compiled the solve.py below the file you choised
+By this command, you can compiled the solve.py below the file you choised

 `make cpp file_name`

-Throw this command, you can compiled the main.cpp below the file you choised
+By this command, you can compiled the main.cpp below the file you choised

 `make clean`